1. Skip to content

 In 2018, China proposed building a 100 km collider to produce a million Higgs bosons over seven years.

 Meanwhile, the American Particle Physics Project Prioritization Panel (P5) chose to support upgrades at CERN over building a separate Higgs factory.
-Japan also paused plans for its own collider, the International Linear Collider (ILC), in 2019.
+There are also plans to build an International Linear Collider (ILC) in Japan.

 After LHC: the Future Circular Collider